-James has also been recognised as a Leading Individual in The Legal 500 legal directory for 2021 in which they describe James as “experienced in assisting organisations with the obtainment of charitable status and advising charities on regulatory compliance”.
+James has also been recognised as a Leading Individual in The Legal 500 legal directory for 2022 in which they describe James as “an experienced and knowledgeable figure within the charity sector."

 In addition to working with charities and social enterprises, he also helps private sector businesses and private individuals where they are engaging with the charity sector, for example in helping them set up new charities or corporate foundations.